Prae-Flott/tutorial/ros2_setup.md

-# Set up ROS2 on Pi5
+# Setup ROS2 on Pi5

 ## ROS2 on Ubuntu